Master Plan for Newcomb Yard

 Tenant Improvements at 1990 Newcomb

-Aetypic has provided IDIQ services for the SFPUC since 2015.
-Following a thorough Stakeholder Engagement Process (SEP) with various user groups at the Water Department, Aetypic has designed numerous space plans for the reutilization of existing buildings at Newcomb Yard.
-Our firm has furnished complete layouts of new office layouts, as well as conceptual images for the utilization of public spaces.
+Aetypic has provided as-needed services for the SFPUC since 2015.
+Following a thorough Stakeholder Engagement Process (SEP) with various user groups at the Water Department, Aetypic designed numerous space plans for the reutilization of existing buildings at Newcomb Yard.
+Our firm furnished complete layouts of new office layouts, as well as conceptual images for the utilization of public spaces.
 Documentation and Specification production services for interior finishes and furnishings were also provided.
 Project completed in conjunction with AGS.

 Tenant Improvements at 1980 Oakdale

 In January 2017 the Water Department began the lease of a 36,000 square foot warehouse/office building located directly across the street from the existing yard.
 Aetypic’s services for the project at 1980 Oakdale included the development of a series of alternate space planning schemes for the sequential relocation of staff from their existing offices into the rented facility.
 Services included space planning, documentation and specification services for more than 50,000 square feet of tenant improvements.
 Project completed in conjunction with AGS.